Citralyn/Citralyn/README.md

 - CROWSUITE - a four player web game that follows the rules of Chinese Poker (https://crowsuite2.netlify.app/)
 - ACM@UCI CLUB WEBSITE - the website for ACM@UCI for Fall 2025+ (in the works)
 - CHORE DECIDE - a desktop application to plot and plan chore charts (made with Qt Creator!)
+- DSA Grimoires - a silly website with writeups of a few clever programming problems I enjoyed solving (https://dsa-grimoires.netlify.app)

     </td>
     <td width="30%">